Afro–Puerto Ricans: First Africans in Puerto Rico

+Since the beginning of the European colonization, free slaves also took residence in the Americas, despite their historic presence being less studied.
 When Ponce de León and the Spaniards arrived on the island of Borinquen (Puerto Rico), they were greeted by the Cacique Agüeybaná, the supreme leader of the peaceful Taíno tribes on the island.
 Agüeybaná helped to maintain the peace between the Taíno and the Spaniards.
 According to historian Ricardo Alegria, in 1509 Juan Garrido was the first free African man to set foot on the island; he was a conquistador who was part of Juan Ponce de León's entourage.
 Garrido was born on the West African coast, the son of an African king.
 In 1508, he joined Juan Ponce de León to explore Puerto Rico and prospect for gold.
 In 1511, he fought under Ponce de León to repress the Carib and the Taíno, who had joined forces in Puerto Rico in a great revolt against the Spaniards.
 Garrido next joined Hernán Cortés in the Spanish conquest of Mexico.
 Another free African man who accompanied de León was Pedro Mejías.
 Mejías married a Taíno woman chief (a cacica), by the name of Yuisa.
 Yuisa was baptized as Catholic so that she could marry Mejías.
 She was given the Christian name of Luisa (the town Loíza, Puerto Rico, was named for her).
+Francisco Piñon, who arrived in similar fashion, is believed by historian Sued Badillo to be the namesake of Piñones in Loíza.